kunhwiko/concepts/systems/Kubernetes/4-network.md

 How Services Work
    a) Services are pieces of data stored in etcd.
       Kube proxy will update iptables for each node based on info stored in etcd.
+   b) Kube proxy on each node will take care of redirecting traffic to the correct pod.
 ```

 ##### Ports